p-argento/uni/DSD/DSD Lectures on OLAP (13-24).md

 # dsd23 - Query Rewriting to use materialized views

+How to rewrite the query using materialized views if possible.

 This is known as the "query rewriting problem".
 It is not a problem of the user who writes queries, but rather for the query optiizer.